I keep having the same conversation over and over.

 Is there a word for “fucking with your sense of reality and undermining your sanity by saying something is not happening when it absolutely is?” that does not connote “doing it on purpose,” but instead recognizes the deeply systemic, pervasive, and deeply mind-fuckeryesque quality of these moments?
 A word that says “CENTRE THE SURVIVOR”?

-What would the words be?
 Gaslighting is such a powerful word and has helped so many people I know finally begin to trust themselves.
 I don’t want to leave it only to the extreme situations, because it is the very ordinariness and naturalization of this systemic disruption that can make it so difficult to pin down.
-And yet I want to distinguish between what a deeply abusive person does – such as overtly changing reality – and what many men might do out of a lack of self-knowledge or emotional maturity, without letting that slipperiness continue to have the violent and detrimental effects on women that it currently has.
-What would we call this unconscious or accidental gaslighting?
-Taking votes…
+We can centre the impacts, while recognizing that the causes of this kind of abuse are not always intentional, without letting that awareness continue to have the violent and detrimental effects on women that it currently has.
+We could call this ‘unintentional gaslighting’ – sure.

 Of course, there are those for whom any inch of room you give them, they gaslight a mile.
 There are those for whom it is not wise to give any room to discussion of their intentions, because they are largely or entirely unable to act accountable or empathize with the one they have harmed.
 In these cases, straight up gaslighting is probably the best word.
 Because centring the survivor is so damn hard for these people, it can be best to begin by centring the survivor – and then staying there.
 Effects are what matter in gaslighting.
 Not intentions.